A Faster Parameterized Algorithm for Temporal Matching

 \section{Abstract}

 A temporal graph is a sequence of graphs (called layers) over the same vertex set---describing a graph topology which is subject to discrete changes over time.
 A~$\Delta$-temporal matching $M$ is a set of time edges $(e,t)$ (an edge $e$ paired up with a point in time $t$) such that for all distinct time edges $(e,t),(e',t') \in M$ we have that $e$ and $e'$ do not share an endpoint, or the time-labels $t$ and $t'$ are at least~$\Delta$ time units apart.
-Mertzios et al.~[STACS~'20] provided a $2^{O(\Delta\nu)}\cdot |\TG|^{O(1)}$-time algorithm to compute the maximum size of $\Delta$-temporal matching in a temporal graph $\TG$, where $|\TG|$ denotes the size of $\TG$, and $\nu$ is the \dvcn{} of $\TG$.
-The \dvcn{} is the minimum number of vertices which are needed to hit (or cover) all edges in any $\Delta$ consecutive layers of the temporal graph.
+Mertzios et al.~[STACS~'20] provided a $2^{O(\Delta\nu)}\cdot |\TG|^{O(1)}$-time algorithm to compute the maximum size of a $\Delta$-temporal matching in a temporal graph $\TG$, where $|\TG|$ denotes the size of $\TG$, and $\nu$ is the \dvcn{} of $\TG$.
+The \dvcn{} is the minimum number $\nu$ such that the classical vertex cover number of the union of any $\Delta$ consecutive layers of the temporal graph is upper-bounded by $\nu$.
 We show an improved algorithm to compute a $\Delta$-temporal matching of maximum size with a running time of $\Delta^{O(\nu)}\cdot |\TG|$ and hence provide an exponential speedup in terms of $\Delta$.